lnmaurer/amforth-float/README.txt

-amforth-float -- a partially complete floating point wordset for amforth, available at <http://amforth.sourceforge.net>.
-The basic floating point wordset is mostly complete.
+amforth-float -- a mostly complete floating point wordset for amforth, available at <http://amforth.sourceforge.net>.
+The basic floating point wordset is almost complete.
 The extension wordset is mostly incomplete.
 See the check list below.

 This is just a personal project -- I am not involved with the development of amforth.
 However, this library has been included in amforth since version 4.2 (along with some related libraries like assembly versions of some of the words).

-The code requires 'd=', which isn't automatically included in amforth.
-So either add it to 'dict_appl.inc' or use the code in 'float.fth'.

-Having the word 'marker' isn't strictly needed, but it can be useful.
-If you want it, add

-.include "dict_wl.inc"

-to 'dict_appl.inc' when assembling amforth.
-Then upload 'lib/ans94/postpone.frt' followed by 'lib/ans94/marker.frt'.
-If you don't want to use marker, then comment it out in 'float.fth'.

-Finally, if you want the ability to enter floating point numbers just like integers, you need the recognizer to work; add
+To use this library as is, you need to include some words when assembling AmForth.
+Add the following to 'dict_appl.inc':

+; needed for place-rec
 .include "words/n_to_r.asm"
 .include "words/n_r_from.asm"

+; for maker
+.include "dict_wl.inc"

+; needed for recognizer
 .include "words/get-recognizer.asm"
 .include "words/set-recognizer.asm"

-to 'dict_appl_core.inc'.
-If you don't want the recognizer, then comment the section out in 'float.fth'.
+; other files for amforth-float
+.include "words/d-equal.asm"
+.include "words/2r_from.asm"
+.include "words/2to_r.asm"

+If you really want to avoid doing this, amforth-float can be modified to work while still retaining much of its functionality; see previous versions of the readme.

+Once AmForth is installed on the microcontroller, upload

+lib/ans94/core/postpone.frt
+lib/ans94/core-ext/marker.frt
+float.fth

+in that order.

 This floating point implementation is inspired by the IEEE 754-2008 binary32 format -- your standard single precision float.
 I adapted their format to fit